Provider Setup

 Other OpenAI-compatible providers

 Any service that exposes an OpenAI-compatible chat completions endpoint works with Chalie.
 This includes providers like Together AI, Fireworks AI, Perplexity, and self-hosted solutions like vLLM or LocalAI.
+Pick the Custom (OpenAI-compatible) tile at the end of the provider grid and fill in the details yourself.

 Configuration